RyotaBannai/rust/README.md

 #### In structs

-- You'll also neeed sxplitic lifetimes when working wiht structs that contains references:
+- You'll also need explicit lifetimes when working with structs that contains references:

 ```rust
 struct Foo<'a> {